uzunenes/triton-server-hpa/README.md

 # Mastering AI Request Volume: Scalable Solutions for High and Low Demand

-This guide provides step-by-step instructions for setting up an environment to manage high or low volumes of AI requests using Docker, Kubernetes (MiniKube), Triton Inference Server, and Python.
-Follow these steps to ensure your AI models can scale efficiently based on demand.
+This guide provides a comprehensive, step-by-step walkthrough for setting up a scalable AI inference environment.
+Leveraging Docker, Kubernetes (via Minikube), Triton Inference Server, and Python, you'll learn how to efficiently handle both high and low volumes of AI requests.
+Whether you're just setting up or aiming to scale, this guide will help ensure your infrastructure adapts seamlessly to varying workloads.

 ---

-## Part 1: Setting Up the Environment
+## 1 Installation and GPU Utilization

 ### 1.1 NVIDIA Container Toolkit